cse110-sp24-group1/cse110-sp24-group1/admin/team.md

   - I'm a third year Math-CS major and my main focus is in front-end development.
 On my free time, I like watching movies and cooking!

 - **[Anshi Singh](https://anshisinghh.github.io/Personal-Portfolio/) - Leader/Developer**
   - Hi!
 I'm a third-year computer science major.
 I am interested in both full-stack and back-end development, with experience in mobile app development as well.
+I like to listen to music in my free time.

 - **[Vedant Mohan](https://github.com/VedantMohann) - Designer**
   - I'm a second year computer engineering & applied math double major.
 In my free time I weight lift and play soccer.